 However, if you're parking your domain name for a long period of time, you may want to scrutinize the content of the placeholder web page used by your registrar for your domain.
 After all, that web page is now associated with your domain, and your reputation.
 While it will be obvious to any seasoned web surfer when he/she encounters such a page that it's just a parked domain web page, less web-savvy Internet users may think that page is really part of a website you created.
 The recommendations and links placed on that page may appear to be endorsements of those products by you.
 Remember, since the design of the page was not made by you, there's no guarantee that advertisements look like adverts.
 If the registrar is unscrupulous, they may make the ads seem like genuine recommendations from you.
 People who trust you, on reading your page, may fall lock, stock and barrel for the things said there.

 Now, I'm not saying that any registrar does these things.
 My only experience with domain parking on one of my own domains date back many years.
 My memory is vague about the whole thing, and all I remember is the distaste I felt about the page and the haste with which I quickly pointed my domain away, to my own dummy web page (which is a completely blank page).
 But I'm probably hypersensitive to such things, and most people have thicker skins.
-(And I actually don't even remember what the page contained, or which registrar/domain it was, so for all you know, it was some harmless thing like an "under construction" page that irked me because I can't stand such pages.)
+(And I actually don't even remember what the page contained, or which registrar/domain it was, so for all you know, it was some harmless thing that irked me because I was in a bad mood.)

 If you don't want to park a domain at your registrar's default parking page, but you're not ready to develop a website for it yet, one way is to do what I do.